-There are many different reasons why a life insurance company is going to “care” if an individual has been diagnosed with Quadriplegia.
-Reasons such as, it’s affect on one’s ability to perform daily tasks, such as caring for oneself as well as working a full time job in addition to many of the potential medical complications that can occur weeks, months or even years after one loses their ability to move.
+There are many different reasons why a life insurance company will “care” if an individual has been diagnosed with Quadriplegia.
+These include its effect on one’s ability to perform daily tasks, such as caring for oneself and working a full-time job, and many potential medical complications that can occur weeks, months, or even years after one loses one’s ability to move.

-We wanted to take moment and just briefly discuss what Quadriplegia is as well as highlight some of the most common symptoms/complications of this disease/injury so that we may gain a better understanding of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+For this reason, we wanted to take a moment to briefly discuss Quadriplegia and highlight some of the most common symptoms/complications of this disease/injury so that we may gain a better understanding of what a life insurance underwriter will be looking for when deciding your life insurance application.

-Quadriplegia or Tetraplegia is a medical condition that is defined by partial or total paralysis of all four limbs and torso, caused by either some sort of illness or injury.
-Paralysis in cases like these will usually include loss of both sensory and motor control.
+Quadriplegia or Tetraplegia is a medical condition characterized by partial or total paralysis of all four limbs and torso caused by illness or injury.
+In such cases, paralysis usually includes sensory and motor control loss.

 Common symptoms may include:

 - Spastic Quadriplegia, unusually stiff or tight muscles,